Listen to this blog

 Unlike software development QA is a distinctly different profession.
-QA professionals must possess proper technical background and keep themselves updated with the cutting edge tools, trends, technologies, and best practices —something which makes them a way out of league of developers.
+QA professionals must possess the proper technical background and keep themselves updated with the cutting edge tools, trends, technologies, and best practices —something which makes them a way out of league of developers.

 Set up a level playing ground